SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_config_timer/readme.md

 ## Application Build Environment

-- Configure the following macros in config_timer_example.h file to change the application usecase(enable any one at a time).
+- Configure the following macros in config_timer_example.h file to change the application use case(enable any one at a time).

   ```C
     #define CT_PWM_MODE_USECASE           1      -  To run PWM output code
     #define CT_COUNTER_MODE_USECASE       1      -  To run normal counter code
   ```

-- Also enable CT-configuration for using PWM mode usecase.
+- Also enable CT-configuration for using PWM mode use case.
-- Configure the following macros in config_timer_example.c file to change match value for counter-mode usecase, update/modify following macros if required.
+- Configure the following macros in config_timer_example.c file to change match value for counter-mode use case, update/modify following macros if required.

   ```C
    #define CT_MATCH_VALUE             16000  -  For 1ms timer timeout
   ```

+   **Note:**
+  > As currently Config Timer is supporting only 16-bit mode, we can configure match value to a maximum of 65535.
+  > CT_MATCH_VALUE macro depends on the M4 SoC clock configured.
+Use the following formula for configuring match value against desired time period:
+   CT_MATCH_VALUE = (M4_SOC_CLK x time_period_in_us) / (2 x 1000000);

+   For example, if M4 SoC clock is configured at 180MHz, and desired time period is 200us then,
+      CT_MATCH_VALUE = (180000000 * 200) / (2 x 1000000) = 18000

-- Use following CT configurations to run application in Normal counter mode usecase (using Counter-0 or Counter-1).
+- Use following CT configurations to run application in Normal counter mode use case (using Counter-0 or Counter-1).

   > ![Figure: Pin configuration](resources/uc_screen/uc_screen.png)

-  - Change following macros in config_timer_example.c file to change counter-number used for counter-mode usecase, by default application is using counter-0 to use counter-1 change it to 'SL_COUNTER_1'.
+  - Change following macros in config_timer_example.c file to change counter-number used for counter-mode use case, by default application is using counter-0 to use counter-1 change it to 'SL_COUNTER_1'.

   ```C
     #define CT_COUNTER_USED            SL_COUNTER_0  -  For using counter-0
   ```

-- Use following CT Configuraions, to run the application in PWM mode usecase.
+- Use following CT Configuraions, to run the application in PWM mode use case.

   > ![Figure: Pin configuration](resources/uc_screen/uc_screen.png)

-### Pin Configuration for pwm-mode usecase
+### Pin Configuration for pwm-mode use case

 |  Discription  | GPIO    | Connector     |
 | ------------- | ------- | ------------- |